ConveyorLabs/smart-contracts/QSP_Checklist.md

 # QSP-18 Individual Order Fee Is Not Used in Batch Execution ✅

 File(s) affected: TokenToWethLimitOrderExecution.sol
-**Description**: In TokenToWethLimitOrderExecution.sol#L365, getAllPrices() is using the first order's order.feeIn to compute uniswap prices for all of the orders in the batch.
+## Description: In TokenToWethLimitOrderExecution.sol#L365, getAllPrices() is using the first order's order.feeIn to compute uniswap prices for all of the orders in the batch.
 However, different orders are not guaranteed to have the same feeIn.
 Thus, the computed result may not apply to all orders in the batch.
-**Recommendation**: Change the logic to use each individual order's feeIn or check that they all have the same feeIn value, e.g. in LimitOrderRouter._validateOrderSequencing().

 ### Resolution Details
 Updated _validateOrderSequencing() to check for congruent `feeIn` and `feeOut`.
 Added tests `testFailValidateOrderSequence_IncongruentFeeIn` and  `testFailValidateOrderSequence_IncongruentFeeOut`.

+- LimitOrderRouter.sol#L265-272

 # QSP-19 Locking the Difference Between `beaconReward` and `maxBeaconReward` in the Contract ✅
 Severity: 🔵Informational🔵